rostools/rostools-theme/readme-template.md

 ## Contributing

-If you are interested in contributing to the course material, please refer to the [contributing guidelines](CONTRIBUTING.md).
+If you are interested in contributing to the workshop material, please refer to the [contributing guidelines](CONTRIBUTING.md).
 For guidelines on how to be a helper or instructor, check out the [For Instructors](https://r-cubed.rostools.org/for-instructors.html) page.